articles ->

-High Inflation & Rising Interest Rates: How Should Investors Respond?
-(Part 2)
+High Inflation & Rising Interest Rates (Part 2)

 As we discussed in the first part of this two-part series, interest rates are climbing as the Federal Reserve acts to stem surging inflation.
 Investors are now asking how they should respond to these developments — and in the previous post, we discussed two ways: utilizing alternative investments and constructing a bond ladder with municipal bonds or corporate bonds.